 The Junk Email Filter evaluates each incoming message based on several factors.
 These can include the time when the message was sent and the content of the message.
 It's a good idea to regularly review messages in the Junk Email folder to check for legitimate messages that were incorrectly classified as junk.
 If you find a message that isn’t junk, drag it back to the Inbox or any folder.
 In order to make changes to your junk email filter, please do the following (scroll down to see the instructions for Outlook on the Web):

 Note: Parkland College employs additional junk email filtering through the use of the Barracuda Spam Filter.
-For additional information on this, please see Barracuda Spam Firewall - How to Access, Deliver Your Flagged Emails. and Whitelist / Blocklist Senders .
+For additional information on this, please see [Link for document 58402 is unavailable at this time.] .

 Outlook 2013/ 2016 Client: